Rachel Haurwitz: Personal life

 She is a long-distance runner and is training for a marathon.
 Haurwitz knits as a hobby.

 Recognition

 In 2021, Haurwitz was selected as a Bloomberg New Economy Catalyst.
 As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.
+Haurwitz was named to Fortunes 40 Under 40 list in 2016 and MIT Technology Review's Innovators Under 35 in 2017.